-The below table shows the criteria PIT-UN uses when evaluating proposals.
+The table below shows the criteria PIT-UN uses when evaluating proposals.
 This rubric has two parts:

 - The left column has the criteria the proposal reviewers will assess.
-A winning proposal will demonstrate that your project matches most or all of the description of each criterion. - The right column has the total number of points (or eligibility status) a proposal can be awarded based on how completely it meets each criterion.
+A winning proposal will demonstrate that your project matches or exceeds all criteria. - The right column has the total number of points (or eligibility status) a proposal can be awarded based on how completely it meets each criterion.
 PIT-UN will consider proposals with the most possible points.